rlivingsus/misc/standaloneBooks.md

 Zelazny, Roger: The Great book of Amber
 ---------
 ## Too Read

+#### New up top
+The Midnight Library by Matt Haig
+The Invisible Life of Addie Larue by V.E.
+Schwab
+Crying in H Mart by Michelle Zauner
+Rendezvous with Rama by Arthur C. Clarke
+Speaker for the Dead by Orson Scott Card (continuation of Ender stories?)
+Neuromancer by William Gibson
+American Gods by Neil Gaiman
+The Yiddish Policeman's Union by Michael Chabon
+The God Themselves by Isaac Asimov
+Blackout by Connie Willis
+The Dispossessed by Ursula K. Le Guin
+Ancillary Justice by Ann Leckie
 Daughter of the Moon Goddess by Sue Lynn Tan
 The Starless Crown by James Rollins
 Where the Drowned Girls Go by Seanan McGuire